 Photo credits: Gonzalo Otegi

-Located in a historic property dating back over 200 years—an example of Basque vernacular architecture—the gallery presents a carefully curated selection of Brazilian modern furniture alongside contemporary design-art practices.
+Located in a property of historic origin dating back over 200 years, reflecting the Basque vernacular architectural tradition and overlooking the Cantabrian Sea, the gallery presents a carefully curated selection of Brazilian modern furniture alongside contemporary design-art practices.
 Its program emphasizes material intelligence, organic processes, and meticulous craftsmanship, establishing a dialogue between modernist legacies and contemporary experimentation.

 Rooted in its architectural and geographical context, Sorgin Gallery develops projects that privilege permanence, material presence, and silence, fostering a measured and attentive experience of space, and positioning the gallery as a platform for thoughtful encounters between design, art, and architecture.